AlvaroRosado/event-driven-kafka-messenger-transport/README.md

 ### Group ID Strategy
 In Kafka, `group.id` determines which consumers belong to the same group.
 Consumers in the same group share topic partitions, but each message is only processed by one consumer in the group.
 Use specific `group.id` for each use case to prevent different services from interfering with each other.

+## Acknowledgments

+This transport builds upon the excellent work and ideas from the Kafka community and previous implementations:

+- **[Symfony Kafka Transport PR](https://github.com/symfony/symfony/pull/51070)** - Early exploration of native Kafka support in Symfony Messenger
+- **[messenger-kafka](https://github.com/KonstantinCodes/messenger-kafka)** - Clean implementation patterns and configuration approaches
+- **[php-enqueue/rdkafka](https://github.com/php-enqueue/rdkafka)** - Solid foundation for PHP-Kafka integration
+- **[exoticca/kafka-transport](https://packagist.org/packages/exoticca/kafka-transport)** - A transport I developed with colleagues during my time at Exoticca, which became the foundation and inspiration for this project, incorporating lessons learned from production use

+Each of these projects contributed valuable insights that helped shape the design and implementation of this transport.